drewhart/geonomics_docs/sphinx_dir/doc.rst

 parameters file).
-For each offspring, sex is chosen probablistically (a Bernoulli random draw with probability equal to the :py:`Population`'s sex ratio), age set to 0, and location chosen by dispersal from the parents' centroid (see section 'Movement and Dispersal').
+For each offspring, sex is chosen probablistically (a Bernoulli random draw with probability equal to the :py:`Population`'s sex ratio), age set to 0, and location chosen by dispersal from the parents' midpoint (see section 'Movement and Dispersal').
 For :py:`Population`\s that have genomes, offspring genomes will be a fusion of two recombinant genomes from each of the two parents (where each recombinant is indexed out a parent's genome using a recombination